halagrantgerges/ceros-skimaster/README.md

 Bonus:
   1. Provide a way to reset the game once the game is over (click in "Esc" once the game is over)
+  2. Provide a way to pause and resume the game: click arrow up: to pause the game. click arrow left, down, or right: to resume game
-  2. Skier should get faster as the game progresses (please check speed indicator)
+  3. Skier should get faster as the game progresses (please check speed indicator)
-  3. Deploy the game to a server: Deployed code on hero kuapp https://ceros-skimaster-fixed.herokuapp.com
+  4. Deploy the game to a server: Deployed code on hero kuapp https://ceros-skimaster-fixed.herokuapp.com